Diff2DGS: Reliable Reconstruction of Occluded Surgical Scenes via 2D Gaussian Splatting: Experiments

 Since neither EndoNeRF nor StereoMIS provides ground truth depth for occluded regions, and StereoMIS depth maps are derived from RAFT~\cite{raft}, we follow prior work and use RAFT to estimate depth for inpainted regions.
 To validate the reliability of RAFT as a reference, we conduct a quantitative error analysis on the SCARED dataset~\cite{scared}, which provides high-quality ground truth depth from structured light scanning.

 We compare RAFT against two other state-of-the-art stereo matching methods: DLNR~\cite{dlnr} and STTR~\cite{sttr}.
 The evaluation is performed on the SCARED keyframes, and the results are summarized in Table~\ref{tab:scared_keyframes_comparison}.
-As shown, RAFT achieves the best performance in End-Point-Error (EPE) and Mean Absolute Error (MAE), with an MAE of approximately 1.01~mm, demonstrating its high accuracy for surgical scene reconstruction.
-This superior performance justifies our choice of RAFT as a reliable depth reference for evaluating the quality of recovered regions.}
+As shown, RAFT achieves the best performance in End-Point-Error (EPE) and Mean Absolute Error (MAE), with an MAE of approximately 1.01~mm, while its 3 px error, defined as the percentage of pixels whose stereo matching error exceeds 3 pixels, is also comparable to the best-performing method.
+This demonstrates its high accuracy for surgical scene reconstruction and justifies our choice of RAFT as a reliable depth reference for evaluating the quality of recovered regions.